DotSnuk/100-days-of-code/log.md

 **Thoughts**: After a few hours I gave up in trying to use bootstrap.
 Played around with it yesterday evening after I wrote that post, and when I came home from work today.
 But for now I will rely on my basic css/html knowledge and continue learning python.
 But didn't get much learning done, or programming outside of trying to understand bootstrap, so will add another day to the 100 days.

+### Day 14: March 6, 2020

+**Today's Progress**: Made a roadmap for the project I decided on (a rick and morty inspired inventory game) Also think the next project I want to work on a program that sorts file (like in a downloads folder) into subfolders and suck

+**Thoughts**: Didn't get that much actual coding done.
+Got pygame to work with just a blank screen (all I was going for) so will continue working on learning pygame tomorrow.
+Was mentally tired so didn't get much else done.
+Think it's smart to take it easy so I don't burn myself out (even though I haven't been that busy, but I'm trying to focus on my mental health since my OCD is still quite energy consuming sometimes..)

 ### Day #: Month Date, Year

 **Today's Progress**: